boyney123/musix/README.md

 - Most components have been kept dumb, which does mean the Application holds the business logic.
 In theory you could scale some of this down to the components, but I wanted to keep them dumb/reuseable for now.
 - User can not click on the progress bar for now (song progress bar)
 - Songs are not stored/retrieved from network storage (dropbox, drive, s3) yet.
+- All services are in this monorepo for now, in reality they would be seperated